Three traditional yurts set in a mountain valley with snow-covered hills and a partly cloudy sky in the background.

 Subsistence Economy

-Near-Impossible Self-Catering
+No Self-Catering

-Thieboudienne, the rice and fish dish shared across West Africa, is the default meal; the nomadic interior relies heavily on camel milk and meat as the food system's protein foundation.
+Thiéboudienne, the rice and fish dish shared across West Africa, is the default meal; the nomadic interior relies heavily on camel milk and meat as the food system's protein foundation.
 Nouakchott's larger supermarkets carry some imported goods, and rice with vegetables is achievable in the capital.
 The country's Saharan geography severely limits fresh produce availability across most of the territory.
 Arabic and Hassaniya Arabic are the operating languages; French is used formally and English is essentially absent.

 🇧🇮